IanFinlayson/exploring-cs/chapter06.md

 this is not a great way of approaching this.
 A better way would be to use a loop.
 In this case, we will want to keep on asking them, over and over again, until they eventually put in valid data.
-Maybe this is the first try, or maybe it\'s the hundredth.
+Maybe this is the first try, or maybe it's the hundredth.

 We can do it by simply replacing `if` with `while`.
 Now, the program will *keep* asking the user for data until it is greater than or equal